anderm18/anderm18/README.md

       <h2>Software Engineer making new things one bug at a time </h2>
     </summary>
     <summary>
       <h3> Hi!
 I'm Michael.
 I'm a Software Engineer in New York.
-Currently, I'm working at IBM.
+Currently, I'm working at Microsoft.
 My GitHub acts as a collection of my coding projects new and old that I want to share with the world! :earth_americas: </h3>
     </summary>
   </ul>
 </div>